jfbosch/PdfWhacker/README.md

-# PdfWacker
+# PdfWhacker

-PdfWacker is a console application written in C# that watches a specified directory for new PDF files and automatically compresses them using Ghostscript.
+PdfWhacker is a console application written in C# that watches a specified directory for new PDF files and automatically compresses them using Ghostscript.
 The application also compresses existing PDF files in the directory when it starts.

 ## Features